markrogoyski/math-php/README.md

 Math PHP
 =====================

-A modern math library for PHP.
+### Modern Math Library for PHP

-Math PHP is a self-contained mathematics library in pure PHP with no external dependencies.
+Math PHP is the only library you need to integrate mathematical functions into your applications.
+It is a self-contained library in pure PHP with no external dependencies.

 It is actively under development with development (0.y.z) releases.

 Features
 --------